 Through the interlibrary library loan services, students and faculty can request books or photocopied articles from all ODIN libraries as well as from libraries located out of state when necessary.

 During the regular academic year, the library is available for student use 70 hours every week.
 There are a variety of study areas and a number of computer workstations in the library for student research activities.
 Librarians and student workers are available to assist students in their research efforts.
 A library committee of faculty from various areas of study makes and approves library policies.

 Questions about Plagiarism and Ethical Use of Information?

-Check out this great video from Films on Demand titled "Introduction to Information Literacy."
+Check out this great video to learn about Information Literacy.

 Library Training Guides and Tutorials for accessing library resources